septentrio-gnss/mosaicHAT/README.md

   Select **Yes**.

-- Finally, exit the config and reboot RPi for changes to take place.
+- Finally, exit the config and reboot RPi for changes to take effect.

 #### 2.1.2 Ubuntu OS